mns-nordicals/quickr/docs/matrix-support.md

     - `info > 0`: `"dpotrf: not PD; INFO="` then `info`.
 - Printing uses R’s Fortran printers available in the R runtime: `labelpr` (for a literal message) and `intpr1` (for a scalar integer).
 This avoids needing string objects in quickr while still surfacing failures for users.
 - Future: once string support lands, translate common LAPACK `info` conditions into R conditions (errors) with parity to base R wording.

 ---

+## Return Lists (Limitation)

+- quickr only supports `list(...)` to pack final return values.
+Lists are not a general data structure inside quickr-generated code.
+- Allowed patterns (final return only):
+  - Direct: `list(a = a, b = b)` as the last expression in the function body.
+  - Assigned just before return: `out <- list(a = a, b = b); out` (the transpiler rewrites this so the last expression is the list call).
+- Constraints for return lists:
+  - Elements must be symbols (no nested lists or expressions).
+Names, when provided, must be syntactic (same rules as base R identifiers).
+  - Duplicate symbols are allowed and will be returned twice.
+  - Using `list(...)` anywhere else (e.g., mid-function for general use, or accessing elements like `out$y`) is not supported and errors.
+- Implication: multi-result algorithms (e.g., full SVD returning `U`, `d`, `V`) must pack results into the final return list; intermediate list manipulation is not supported.

+---